-Wheel retention system: Make sure the front and rear wheels are correctly secured.
+rear wheels are correctly secured.
 See Section 4.A Seat post: If your seat post has an over-center cam action fastener for easy height adjustment, check that it is properly adjusted and in the locked position.
 See Section 4.B.
 Handlebar and Saddle Alignment: Make sure the saddle and handlebar stem are parallel to the bike's center line and clamped tight enough so that you can't twist them out of alignment [see Sections 3.B and 3.C].
-If not, align and tighten them.
+If your bicycle has toeclips or clipless pedals, practice If not, align and tighten them.

-Handlebar Ends: Make sure the handlebar grips are secure and in good condition.
-If not, replace them.
+Handlebar Ends: Make sure the handlebar grips are secure and in good condition, with no cuts, tears, or worn out areas.
+If not, have your dealer replace them.
 Make sure the handlebar ends and extensions are plugged.
-If not, plug them before you ride.
+If not, have your dealer plug them before you ride.
 If the handlebars have bar end extensions, make sure they are clamped tight enough so you can't twist them.